 Some women like to use vaginal douches to clean their intimate area, but this is completely unnecessary.

 In fact, this habit could be quite dangerous because it can horribly disrupt the balance of healthy bacteria inside the vagina.
-Some gynecologists consider douching to the be the cause of pelvic inflammatory disease and bacterial vaginosis.
+Some gynecologists consider douching the cause of pelvic inflammatory disease and bacterial vaginosis.

 The best thing you can do for your vagina is to wash it with water and a pH-neutral soap when you take a bath or shower.
 Furthermore, clean your intimate area with a clean towel, but don’t rub too hard.

-This is because steaming the vagina involves you sitting on special seats that have steam that come out of them, in a specific type of spa, without any underwear on.
+This is because steaming the vagina involves sitting on special seats that have steam that come out of them without any underwear on.
 This steam goes straight to your vagina.

 With any type of heat treatment, the best strategy is blood circulation in that area.
 On the other hand, steam treatments have resulted in burns and irritation in the intimate area.
-Besides, there is no scientific proof of the efficiency of this procedure.
+Besides, there’s no scientific proof of the efficiency of this procedure.

-Suggesting that you should use condoms, for your vagina’s sake and for the sake of your sexual health, in general, when engaging in sexual activity without a stable partner, is nothing new.
+Suggesting that you should use condoms for your vagina’s sake and for the sake of your sexual health when engaging in sexual activity without a stable partner is nothing new.

 This is because anything that contains sugar can change the bacteria and yeast proportions in the vagina.
 Furthermore, sugary products can cause infections and also irritate the vulva.

-If you want to incorporate games in your sexual relations, in which you use different flavors, then look for products catered to this.
+If you want to incorporate games in your sexual relations in which you use different flavors, look for products catered to this.

 It’s vital for feminine intimate hygiene that you dry yourself properly after peeing.
-Incorrectly do this causes the most common infections.
+Incorrectly doing this causes the most common infections.

 Because the anus is very close to the vagina, it can transport bacteria from one place to the other.
 This bacteria can then become mixed in with vaginal mucosa, which is highly susceptible to infections.

-The correct way to clean yourself after peeing or pooing is to start from the vagina and move toward the anus.
-Or in other words, from front to back.
+The correct way to clean yourself after peeing or pooping is to start from the vagina and move toward the anus.
+In other words, from front to back.

-There are habits that we’ve learned since we were children, which we continue to do all our lives.
-However, there are some things that we must never do to our vaginas if we want to avoid uncomfortable situations.
+There are habits that we’ve learned since we were children which we continue to do.
+However, there are some of the things you shouldn’t do to your vagina if you want to avoid uncomfortable situations.

-By putting the advice mentioned above into practice, you will avoid disrupting your vaginal ecosystem.
-This will help you look after your health and continue being beautiful.
+By putting the advice mentioned above into practice, you’ll avoid disrupting your vaginal ecosystem.
+This will help you keep it healthy.